 – Make the service more humane, offering phone assistance and other channels like social media and instant/live chat.

-In order to carry out our recommendations and exceed customer expectations you’ll have to invest in economic and human resources to improve or construct a highly accessible sales channel.
+In order to carry out our recommendations and exceed customer expectations you’ll have to invest in economic and HR outsourcing to improve or construct a highly accessible sales channel.
 If delivered to users properly it will be full of possibilities and ensure your business has a great competitive advantage.